projectchrono/chrono-unity/README.md

 ## Installation using the supplied pre-built Chrono library and .cs files

-Download the current release into your selected directory.
+Clone the current release from github (NOTE: This repo uses LFS - simply downloading a zip clone will not work).
-Download the Windows Chrono Relase 9.0.1 library zip file (Unix to come) Unzip the chrono package to the Chrono Unity Assets/Plugin folder Launch UnityHub and add a project from disk and navigate to the location of your ChronoUnity directory.
+Download the Windows Chrono Relase 9.0.1 library zip file (Unix to come).
+Unzip the chrono package to the Chrono Unity Assets/Plugin folder.
+Launch UnityHub and add a project from disk and navigate to the location of your ChronoUnity directory.
-Launch Unity, wait for compilation, and open the physics or vehicle demo scenes.
-Run in Editor.
+Launch the correct Unity version, wait for compilation, and open the physics or vehicle demo scenes.

 ### Prerequisites